JinCTMac/JinCTMac/README.md

 - Familiar with relational database design and schema

 - Familiar with cloud-based SQL databases and editors such as Alation and Google Bigquery

+- Familiar with connecting SQL Databases to Tableau, and building dashboards using Live and Extract connections to SQL data

 <h3 align="center">TL;DR</h3>